 - Issues with delivery assignments;

 3 – Uber Eats

 Uber made a name for itself as an alternative to the traditional taxi experience, and now they’re making their mark in the food delivery business with the Uber Eats app.
-It is one of the most favored apps, in taxi and food delivery service.
+It is one of the most favored apps in taxi and food delivery services.